 Black Diamond Watermelon Care

-These large, sweet melons require a long growing season and can take around 90 days to mature.
-Give them plenty of sunshine and water to keep them strong and healthy.
-These plants can either be allowed to trail along the ground or trained to climb a trellis, however this can prove much more challenging with such a large melon variety.
-When growing watermelons on the ground, it is best to place them atop a piece of wood or cardboard to help keep them dry.
+These large, sweet melons can take around 90 days to mature and need plenty of sunshine and water to keep them strong and healthy.
+These vines can grow to 20 feet in length and work best when allowed to trail along the ground.
+Trellising is not recommended due to the heavy weight of the fruit.
+When growing watermelons on the ground you can discourage rot and soft spots by placing the fruit on a piece of wood or cardboard to help keep them dry as they ripen.

-As most melons do, the black diamond watermelon requires lots of sunshine.
-At least 6 to 8 hours every day are required to keep these plants growing strong.
+Like all melons, the black diamond watermelon requires lots of sunshine.
+At least 6 to 8 hours every day are needed to keep these plants growing strong.

 Black diamond watermelons enjoy soil rich in organic material.
 They prefer neutral to slightly acidic, warm, moist, well-draining soil mediums.

-Watermelons may be some of the juiciest fruits around, so it is no surprise that they need consistent water to create their famous fruits.
-Keep the soil moist, though not soggy.
-A consistent watering schedule will keep these plants thriving.
+Watermelons may be some of the juiciest fruits around, so it is no surprise that they need consistent water.
+Keep the soil moist, but not soggy.
+Regular watering will keep these plants thriving.

-Try to avoid getting the leaves wet when watering, as this can lead to fungal problems.
-Once the melons grow to about the size of a tennis ball, only water once the soil begins to dry out.
+Water the vines where they are rooted into the soil and try to avoid getting the leaves wet which can lead to fungal problems.
+Once the melons grow to about the size of a tennis ball, only water when the soil begins to dry out.
 Around two weeks before the fruit is ripe, stop watering to increase the sugar content in the fruits.